Frequently Asked Questions

 Follow up appointments average 45 minutes long but may be as short as 15 minutes.
 Phone consultations are also a possibility for those cases where physical assessment is not necessary.

 It is recommended that you bring in a copy of previous blood work from the last couple years as this helps to speed the process and give additional information about your health status.
-Your doctor may recommend other testing such as allergy or hormone testing as well as traditional blood labs to aid in the research of your case.
+Note that your doctor may recommend other testing such as allergy or hormone testing as well as traditional blood labs to aid in the research of your case.

 Follow up appointments will vary depending on the complexity of the case but the average person is likely to be seen for the second appointment within 2-4 weeks with follow ups being monthly, bi-monthly or even annually.

 You are welcome to call our office any time to book appointments.
-It is best for us to re-book you at the end of each appointment if possible, but you can also book online to see what best works for your schedule.
+It is best for us to re-book you at the end of each appointment if possible, but you can also book online to see what works best with your schedule.

 If you have a simple clarification question, you can email your doctor at firstname.lastname@example.org.
 However, they will only get back to you through email if you are looking for a yes/no answer.
 If you need to speak with them about anything more involved, please call our front desk to book in for a short phone consult.
 If your matter is urgent and we are unable to schedule you with your doctor, there are several other practitioners who are available and we will do our best to book you in.